 Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.Here in Manchester, we have had a dramatic increase in numbers, the likes that have never been seen before and it is increasing every day.

 Coffee4Craig partners with Centre Point North and moves its three-days-a-week street kitchen into a seven-day-a-week indoor drop-in centre, together with other homelessness charities Vow and Myriad.
 In 2016, there were 78 rough sleepers in Manchester.

 Coffee4Craig works with Manchester City Council for the third year running to provide Cold Weather relief.
 The charity provides an outreach service to tackle the challenges around new psychoactive substances (‘spice’).
 In 2017, there were 94 rough sleepers in Manchester.

 Coffee4Craig fosters business partnerships with companies around Manchester and is nominated for a TSB Local Pride award.
 In 2018, there were 123 rough sleepers in Manchester.

-Coffee4Craig has continued to develop it's service's and are now in the process of expanding into the social enterprise sector to provide a more sustainable financial future to protect the vital work we do until, hopefully, one day it is not required.
+Coffee4Craig continues to develop its services and begins the process of expanding into the social enterprise sector, to provide a more sustainable financial future to protect the vital work the charity does, hopefully, one day it is not required.